nnarain/nnarain.github.io/_posts/2022-06-18-ESP32-C3-MINI-1 Dev Board.md

 So I suspect the issue is the Rust HAL code at the moment.

-Either way, the board functional!
+Either way, the board is functional!

 Edit: Turns out the example just needed some error handling.
 Below the Rust I2C example is working!